R-Repositories/Getting_and_Cleaning_Data_009_Project/README.md

 1. Download the data source into a folder on your local drive.
 You'll have a "UCI HAR Dataset" folder after unzip.
 2. Put "run_analysis.R" in the parent folder of "UCI HAR Dataset"
 3. Then set it as your working directory using "setwd()" function in RStudio.
-3. Finally run "source("run_analysis.R")" and it will generate a new file "tidy_data.txt" in your working directory.
-Please
+4. Finally run "source("run_analysis.R")".
+Please exclude first and last inverted commas.
+It will then generate a new file
-   exclude first and last inverted commas.
+   "tidy_data.txt" in your working directory.

 # Dependencies